statsig-io/ruid/README.md

 In v0.1, this is achieved by:

-a.
-Defining a millisecond maximum time travel threshold `MMTTT` (sometimes shortened as `M2T3`).
+- Defining a millisecond maximum time travel threshold `MMTTT` (sometimes shortened as `M2T3`).
-b.
-Comparing the current generation timestamp `Ct` with the previous generation timestamp `Pt`.
+- Comparing the current generation timestamp `Ct` with the previous generation timestamp `Pt`.
 When `Ct < Ct + MMTTT < Pt`, RUIDs are generated with `Pt` as the timestamp.
-c.
-Sleeping for `MMTTT` when the server starts, and validating the system clock indeed increased by at least `MMTTT` at the end.
+- Sleeping for `MMTTT` when the server starts, and validating the system clock indeed increased by at least `MMTTT` at the end.

 Note that timestamps for RUIDs generated after time travel and before MMTTT has elapsed will not match the system's clock, which is both a feature and a bug (unsurprisingly, time travel incurs bug/feature duality).